Popeye's Customers Angry Over Menu Item Trash Worcester Restaurant: Police

-Authorities are investigating an incident where two men vandalized a Worcester Popeye's on Saturday.
+Two men vandalized a Popeye's restaurant in Worcester, Massachusetts, on Saturday, police said.

-Police say they responded at around 4:30 p.m. for a report of two men damaging restaurant equipment.
+The incident was called in about 4:30 p.m. for a report of two men damaging restaurant equipment, Worcester police said.
+Witnesses told officers that the men threatened the clerk and entered the restaurant from the drive-thru after they were told an item was not available.

-According to police, witnesses say the men threatened the clerk and entered the restaurant when they were told an item was not available.
+Police say the men began throwing food at employees and damaging equipment in the restaurant, including a computer, the cash register, a TV and a printer.

-Authorities say the men began throwing food at the employees and damaging equipment in the restaurant, including computer, the register, a TV and a printer.
+They also grabbed a rock and threw it through the drive-thru window, breaking it, police say.

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.